cheapdramas/init.lua-v2/README.md

 LSPs configuration for: Python, Ruby, Lua, JavaScript, Golang

-Keybindings are really intuituve, this config is BASED istg
+Keybindings are really intuitive, this config is BASED istg